One of the frequently used decorators in Python classes, @staticmethod

 1. What is @staticmethod?

-@staticmethod is a decorator used to define independent functions within a class.
-This method operates without reference to the instance or the class itself, and while it is defined within the class, it does not access the instance (self) or class (cls).
+is a decorator used to define independent functions within a class.
+This method operates without regard to the class's instances or the class itself and does not access the instance (self

 2.1 Independent Functionality

-Use @staticmethod when the class internal method does not need to access instance attributes (self) or class attributes (cls).
+when the class internal method does not need to access instance attributes (self

 class MathUtils: